AnnLivio/postgres_worldcup/README.md

 A worldcup project using bash scripting and postgreSQL db

 ## The data
-*games.csv*: It contains a comma-separated list of all games of the final three rounds of the World Cup tournament since 2014; the titles are at the top.
+*games.csv* It contains a comma-separated list of all games of the final three rounds of the World Cup tournament since 2014; the titles are at the top.
 It includes the year of each game, the round of the game, the winner, their opponent, and the number of goals each team scored.

 ## Part 1: Create the database
 + Log into the psql interactive terminal with psql --username=user --dbname=postgres.